 A good diet will improve your mind.
 There’s a reason fish meals are referred to as brain foods – they’re known to benefit the brain physically.
 Likewise, light exercise will help keep your body healthy.
 So get outdoors, walk more and eat more tuna!

 Speaking of the great outdoors, have you tried gardening?
 Getting outside and doing something physical gives you a distraction and keeps you from over-thinking.
 Gardening holds many more benefits; it can offer physical, tangible results, helping to improve your confidence and show what you, personally, are capable of achieving.

 Gardening is an easy skill to learn.
-Yet, when starting the difficulty curve offers the perfect challenge for your brain.
+Yet, starting the difficulty curve offers the perfect challenge for your brain.
 At first, you can grow simple plants, but soon you’ll be investing in a water tank for rainwater.
 This is where creative skills are really useful.
-First you plant seeds, then you start harnessing the power of rain water to benefit your home.
-Just think what else you could achieve.
+First, you plant seeds, then you start harnessing the power of rainwater to benefit your home.
+Just think about what else you could achieve.

 6. Feed your senses.

 Have you ever tried to work under a harsh light or tried to sleep when it’s noisy next door?
 It’s a well-known fact that the brain is linked highly to your sensors, and it should come as no surprise to know this can change how creative you’re feeling.

 Be aware of the sensory input that may be influencing your mind.
 Strong lights, as well as dim rooms, are both problems as they restrict focus.
 Likewise, try not to concentrate when you’re hungry, as a battle between brain and stomach leaves little room for thinking.
 In other situations, have you tried calm music?
 Sometimes silence can be deafening, so gentle noises may ease your subconscious.